 52. Paul Mazursky’s [The] Tempest (1982)

 Let’s start with a necessary observation: Paul Mazursky’s Tempest has very little of Shakespeare’s play in it.
 There is none of Shakespeare’s words.
 This film is about a Manhattanite architect’s midlife crisis, with some loose associations with Shakespeare’s themes and (vaguely) characters.
 There’s no magician, although the architect might be insane.
-The Shakespearean allusion is almost a weird distraction, for the first hour and forty-five minutes, after which the connections to The Tempest swell into the film, pulling at all of these surging plots that have been seemed so unlike the Shakespeare story.
+The Shakespearean allusion is almost a weird distraction, for the first hour and forty-five minutes, after which the connections to The Tempest swell into the film, pulling at all of these surging plots that seemed so unlike the Shakespeare story.

 As I have said before in my treatment of Japanese and Indian films, non-English adaptations of Shakespeare tend to be breathtaking, but I am really suspicious of English film adaptations that avoid Shakespeare’s language.